Winter solstice 2020: The shortest day is long on ancient pagan traditions

 Winter solstice 2020, the shortest day of year and the official start of winter, is on Monday, December 21.
 How it all works has fascinated people for thousands of years.

 First we'll look at the science and precise timing behind the solstice.
 Then we'll discover some ancient traditions and celebrations around the world (though many of 2020's celebrations are being canceled or modified for the pandemic).
-And finally, we'll learn about a delightful show in the heavens special for winter solstice 2020.
+Finally, we'll learn about a delightful show in the heavens special for winter solstice 2020.

 The science and timing behind a winter solstice